serij10/windows8_projects/README.md

 pictures for quick game

 Features :
-- local DB for saving highscores
+- local DB for saving high scores
 - access to phone's Photo Library
-- using Camera for taking photos withing the game
+- using Camera for taking photos within the game
 - 3 levels of difficulty
 - friendly and colourful interface
 - random function for shuffling default pictures